-Besides, using AWS CodePipeline costs only $1/pipeline/month if you have at least 1 executions on your pipeline in that month.
-Of course, you also pay for the data transfer if you deploy cross-regionally and CodeBuild runtime, but those are negligible.
+AWS CodePipeline only costs $1 per pipeline per month if you have at least one execution on your pipeline in that month.
+Of course, you also pay for the data transfer if you deploy cross-regionally and AWS CodeBuild runtime, but those are negligible.
 If you have no executions, you pay nothing for that pipeline.

-It is a serverless service, you do not maintain any EC2 instances like a Jekyll server for your builds or anything like that.
-It is also customizable using AWS Lambda as I described in the deploy action.
-Hence, I recommend you to learn and use it to automate your deployments.
+It is a serverless service.
+You do not maintain any EC2 instances like a Jenkins server for your builds or anything like that.
+It is also customizable using AWS Lambda, as I described in the deploy action.
+Hence, I recommend you learn and use it to automate your deployments.

 Thanks for reading!